187jjay187/rub_enumerable/README.md

 # 📖 Enumerable in Ruby <a name="about-project"></a>

 > This project aims to demonstrate the use of a module inside a class.
-A class named "MyList" has been created along with a module named "MyEnumerable".
+A class named "MyList" has been created along with a module named "My_Enumerable".
 The module "MyEnumerable" implements a limited subset of the features of the "Enumerable" module.

 ## 🛠 Built With <a name="built-with"></a>